Meet Our Team & Collaborators

-Nadira Ramcharan, MBA is a consultant, trainer, coach, and executive with over a decade of professional experience.
+Nadira Ramcharan, MBA is a consultant, trainer, and coach with over a decade of professional experience.
 She is a high-performing executive with extensive experience in developing the skills and capacity of professionals with a variety of organizations throughout the United States.

 Nadira focuses on building partnerships with stakeholders and setting strategies for program, operations, projects and talent management.
 She supports leaders in creating diversity, equity, and inclusion (DEI) HR policies and practices to enhance organizational operations and performance.
 She strongly believes that employees at all levels, regardless of roles and titles, should have access to professional development, opportunities, and career paths to support their professional growth.

 She holds an M.B.A. and an Advanced Graduate Certificate in Human Resource Management.
 She has a B.A. from the City University of New York-Bernard M. Baruch College.
 She is a John C. Maxwell Certified Coach, Speaker, and Trainer.
 She is currently pursuing a Doctorate of Business Administration (DBA) in Leadership.
 Nadira serves as the Board Treasurer at The Christmas Experience, Inc. and at Just As I Am YOUth Empowerment, and she is an Advisory Board Member for the Design Thinking Program at Pace University and at Black Nurse Rock Association - San Antonio Chapter.

 Melissa D. Elliott, LCSW-R, SIFI, CPC

-Melissa D. Elliott, LCSW-R, SIFI, CPC serves NRNY Consulting, LLC as a senior consultant/thought partner on Diversity Equity, Inclusion, Belonging and Anti-Racist lens through research, training, programming, evaluation, and coaching.
+Melissa D. Elliott, LCSW-R, SIFI, CPC serves NRNY Consulting, LLC as a senior consultant/thought partner and collaborator on Diversity Equity, Inclusion, Belonging and Anti-Racist lens through research, training, programming, evaluation, and coaching.

 She is the founder and president of MDL Coaching and Consulting, LLC., which provides psychotherapy, to clients experiencing peri-natal and post-natal anxiety and disorder, couple counseling, family counseling, clinical supervision, and partnering with consulting firms to build organizational capacity as an Anti-racist organizational practitioner and change agent for equity, humanity, and liberty.
 Her leadership style is collaborative and compassionate in order to build awareness, conscious relationships, organizational assessments, strategy, planning, implementation, leadership coaching and evaluation.